PolyhedralDev/TerraWiki/pages/pack.yml-Options.md

 </details>

 ## variables
-A list of variables that may be used in noise equations within this config.
+Variables that may be used in noise equations within this config.
 ```yaml
 variables:
   var: 2